False Prophets Promise Peace and Fall

 When leaders proclaim comforting lies instead of God’s truth, both the deceivers and the deceived suffer the consequences.

-16 The people to whom they prophesy will be cast out in the streets of Jerusalem because of the famine and the sword.
-They will have no one to bury them—them, their wives, their sons, or their daughters, for I will pour their wickedness on them.
+16 And the people to whom they prophesy will be thrown into the streets of Jerusalem because of famine and sword.
+There will be no one to bury them or their wives, their sons or their daughters.
+I will pour out their own evil upon them.

 When leaders proclaim comforting lies instead of God’s truth, both the deceivers and the deceived suffer the consequences.